org-arl/fjage/src/sphinx/quickstart.rst

     1365092640082|INFO|HelloWorldAgent@18|Hello world!!!
     bash$

 The default fjåge log file format is pipe-separated, where the first column is the timestamp in milliseconds, the second column is the log level, the third column is the agent class name and threadID, and the last column is the log message.
-You may change the format if you like by editing the `logging.properties` file in the `etc` folder.
+You may change the format if you like by loading a custom logging configuration by specifying a `java.util.logging.config.file` system property while starting the JVM (see `Java logging <http://docs.oracle.com/javase/7/docs/technotes/guides/logging/overview.html>`_).

 Congratulations!!!
 You have just developed your first Groovy fjåge agent!